khannoaman/Covid-19-Voice-Assistant-System/README.md

 Description
 -------------
 It is a voice assistant system which aware people about covid-19.
 Since there is no treatment available for covid-19 till now so in order to avoid getting affected by this disease, we have to take all necessary precautions.
-For that everyone should be aware about this disease.So, this application we help for that purpose.
+For that everyone should be aware about this disease.So, this application will help for that purpose.
-This application will recognise user voice commands about covid-19 and based on that command it will repond.Incase if anyone don't want to use voice commands they can use buttons which are provided.
+This application will recognise user voice commands about covid-19 and based on that command it will respond.
+In case if anyone don't want to use voice commands they can use buttons which are provided.

 **It have Following features:**